sunpy/sunpy/docs/dev_guide/contents/documentation.rst

 Citing Publications
 -------------------

-Whenever possible, publications should be cited using BibTeX through the `sphinxcontrib-bibtex` extension.
+Whenever possible, publications should be cited using BibTeX through the :doc:`sphinxcontrib.bibtex <sphinxcontrib_bibtex:index>` extension.
 To do so, first add the appropriate entry in :file:`docs/references.bib`.
 Then, you can add a citation to the docstring like so: